-Ryan founded the Madison Area Herpetological Society in 2010.
-He wanted to share his love of reptiles with all around him and help educate people on their proper care.
+Ryan founded the Madison Area Herpetological Society in 2010 to share his love of reptiles with all around him and help educate people on their proper care.
 Before then, Ryan had done school shows and worked in a pet store educating young kids about the wonders of the reptile world and how to keep them properly.
 His love of reptiles started when he was only 4 years old as he was always chasing and catching frogs, salamanders, and garter snakes.
 Ryan has been keeping and breeding reptiles for the past 25 years.
-In 2012, Ryan became the Wisconsin Representative for the United States Association of Reptile Keepers.
+Ryan currently holds positions as the Wisconsin Representative for the United States Association of Reptile Keepers, Director on the board for Friends of Scales Reptile Rescue, holds a seat on the Reptile Subcommittee for the Pet Industry Joint Advisory Council, and works closely with many other reptile related conservation and educational non-profits.
 Ryan graduated with a Masters from the Milwaukee School of Engineering and worked until 2015 as a Project Engineer.
-Starting in 2015, Ryan became the Brand Manager for the Zilla line of reptile products.
+Starting in 2015, Ryan became the Marketing Brand Manager for the Zilla Reptile Products where he leads the innovation and direction of the brand and products created.
 As time goes on his love for these animals, spreading education about their captive care, and his passion for conservation continue to grow!

 Vice President – Madison*